balanced-dev/yuzu-docs/docs/delivery/viewmodelGeneration.md

 # Viewmodel Generation

-Generation of c# pocos using schema released from definition.
+Generation of C# pocos uses the schema sent from definition during a release.
 The core logic can be run independently or integrated into a CMS as we have done with Umbraco.

 Setup of the Viewmodel generation again is very similar to the way that Models Builder works for Umbraco in DataApp mode.